Utah Administrative Code

 (2) The clinical director shall ensure the safety of anesthesia services administered to patients by clinical staff through written policies and protocols approved by the clinical staff for anesthetic agents, delivery of anesthesia and potential hazards of anesthesia.

-(1) The birthing center shall provide direct or contract laboratory, radiology and associated services according to facility policy and to meet the needs of patients.
+(1) The birthing center shall provide direct or contract laboratory and associated services according to facility policy and to meet the needs of patients.

-(2) Laboratory and radiology reports or results shall be reported promptly to the attending clinical staff member and documented in the patient's medical record.
+(2) Laboratory reports or results shall be reported promptly to the attending clinical staff member and documented in the patient's medical record.

 (1) Medical records shall be complete, accurately documented and systematically organized to facilitate retrieval and compilation of information.